Skip to Main Content

 • Who is eligible for the Anchor Initiative at Gordon College?

-Any student with a high school or transfer grade point average between 2.0-2.7 is welcome to apply for the Anchor Initiative.
-Gordon College Admissions will forward completed applications to the program director for consideration.
+Any student with a high school or transfer grade point average between 2.0-2.7 GPA is welcome to apply for the Anchor Initiative.
+The Office of Admissions will forward completed applications to the Anchor's program director for consideration.

 • Can student athletes participate in the Anchor Initiative?

-Yes, student athletes may fully participate as members of the Anchor Initiative.
-We know that continuing athletic involvement at Gordon will be one of the most meaningful aspects of the collegiate experience for our student athletes.
-The Anchor Initiative provides all-around support through connection between coaching staff and academic services.
-We are happy to connect students to coaches in their area, and provide peer mentorship from current Gordon College student athletes to help navigate the journey.
+Yes!
+Student athletes are welcome to participate as members of the Anchor Initiative.
+We know that continuing athletic involvement at Gordon can be one of the most meaningful aspects of the collegiate experience for our student athletes.
+The Anchor Initiative provides all-around support through connections with coaching staff and academic services.
+We are happy to connect students to coaches in their area and provide peer mentorship from current Gordon College student athletes to help navigate the journey.